-TPP Sostanj Slovenia project moves forward despite corruption complaints24.
-December 2012. / SEE Energy News
+TPP Sostanj Slovenia project moves forward despite corruption complaints, SEE Energy News

 The EIB has already paid an initial €110 million for the coal-fired power plant in the northern town of Šoštanj, but a deal unlocking the second sum was only agreed on 6 December.